CarlDownsOracle/oci-auditing/README.md

 # oci-auditing
-Oracle Cloud Infrastructure Auditing Tool: analysis of different OCI resources.
-Windows GUI to select just what you needed. multiple tenancies, schedule, email reports.
+Oracle Cloud Infrastructure Auditing Tool
+* automated auditing process, analyzes different OCI resources.
+* Windows GUI to select just what you needed.
+* multiple tenancies, schedule, email reports & lot more.

 USE GUI MODE TO GET ALL OPTIONS ACCESSIBLE, command-line mode is with limited options required for schedulers/automations.

 COMMANDLINE USAGE OF "OCI AUDITING TOOL"